Company Name: Longaberger

 What Is It?

-A company with a long history that emphasizes baskets and home products that is now focusing on selling through a direct marketing model.
+A company with a long history that emphasizes baskets and home products that are now focusing on selling through a direct marketing model.

 Unlike many other MLMs, the products from Longaberger do have the advantage of being somewhat novel and interesting.
 That might be enough to get people buying a few but the high prices are likely to put many customers off.
 At the same time, the long-term potential for income with this company simply isn’t high, especially as the compensation plan is complicated and appears to be intentionally confusing.